American Innovation Cycle : Challenges and Phases / IPR Era

 An Inventor’s Perspective

-I am an inventor and have personally been involved for the past 20+ years in software and electrical engineering with 10 issued patents.
-For the last 7 years, I have been immersed into the world of intellectual property, have been to the courtroom fighting my own patent battles, licensing my IP to corporations, and working as an expert witness helping big and small corporations, and other innovators in IP litigation cases.
+I am an inventor and have personally been involved for the past 20+ years in software and electrical engineering projects and have been awarded with 10 issued patents.
+For the last 7 years, I have also been immersed into the world of intellectual property as an Expert Witness.
+Additionally, I have been to the courtroom fighting my own patent battles, licensing my inventions to corporations, and working as an expert witness helping big and small corporations, and other innovators in IP litigation cases.

-Additionally, I have been part of an incubator, and just recently formed my own technology incubator.
-I perfectly understand and have personally seen passionate inventors and entrepreneurs succeed and fail.
+Moreover, I have been part of an incubator/accelerator, and just recently formed my own technology incubator “EGLAVATOR,”.
+Hence, I perfectly understand and have personally witnessed passionate inventors and entrepreneurs succeed and fail.
 Besides that, I have been advising startups and entrepreneurs with their intellectual property strategies from implementation of software to patents.

 Congratulations, you have completed that prototype and have successfully closed an R&D cycle.
 All your findings are promising and are able to get some cash to file for a patent.
 As an inventor, you may be excited to have that prototype built and working with your innovation in your garage, your small office, or even under your 3D-printer.
 A new functional product may require additional effort to perfect, but the core of your minimally viable product has been completed.